natenka/pyneng-book-en/docs/source/book/06_control_structures/exceptions.rst

     Let's divide some numbers
     You can't divide by zero

-Construction try/except may have many ``except`` if different actions are needed depending on type of error.
+try/except statement may have many ``except`` if different actions are needed depending on type of error.

 For example, divide.py script divides two numbers entered by user: